 Believe it or not, this preposterously lucrative and leviathan hole in the earth is the less interesting half of what you’ll learn about at the Sanford Labs Homestake Visitor Center.

 Now what sort of experiment would require that much separation from the atmosphere?
 The answer gets a bit heady.
 To summarize, we really only know about 4% of the universe.
-The rest is made up of dark matter, which is an undiscovered particle that provides more than 80% of the mass in the universe, as well as dark energy.
+The rest is made up of dark matter — an undiscovered particle that provides more than 80% of the mass in the universe — and dark energy.
 Scientific researchers don’t necessarily agree what this dark matter is, and that is what Sanford Labs endeavors to discover with the Majorana Demonstrator experiment.

 The Majorana Demonstrator experiment, located 4,850′ below the surface, uses 40 kilograms of pure germanium crystals enclosed in deep-freeze cryostat modules — protected by lead shielding — to answer one of the most challenging and important questions in physics: are neutrinos their own antiparticles?
 If the answer is yes, it will require rewriting the Standard Model of Particles and Interactions, our basic understanding of the physical world.

-Honestly, this sounds like nerds gathering in mother’s basement.
 Can’t you just picture the pale, genius denizens of level 4850?
 These mole kingdom occupants could give us the greatest breakthrough in space science… ever?
 And you thought neutrinos were pizza rolls.
-Shame on you.

 Admission is free.
 The hours are from 9:00-17:00 daily.

 The Visitor Center is full of placards and videos.
 One could spend over an hour reading the signage — it is highly interesting.
 Unfortunately, there are no tours of the mines or laboratories.
 Nonetheless, the Sanford Laboratory is definitely one of the best things to do in Deadwood, SD.